ezrosent/frawk/README.md

 frawk currently requires a nightly compiler by default.
 To compile frawk using stable, compile without the `unstable` feature.
-Using `rustup default nightly`, or some other method to run a nightly compiler release is currently required to build frawk.
+Using `rustup default nightly`, or some other method to run a nightly compiler release is otherwise required to build frawk.

 With those prerequisites, cloning this repository and a `cargo build --release` or `cargo [+nightly] install --path <frawk repo path>` will produce a binary that you can